 Energy transition of buildings and districts

 To achieve its objectives "100% renewable and zero greenhouse emissions by 2050", the City of Geneva is acting simultaneously on several fronts: at the scale of buildings, sites and districts.
 Almost all renovation and construction projects meet this objective.
 Today, more than 100 buildings have made their energy transition.

 The management of public lighting is fundamental to the development of a city.
 The "light better, consume less" strategy and a public lighting plan management are tools that enable the City of Geneva to considerably reduce its electricity consumption.
 To be fully supplied with renewable energy and to limit light pollution while taking into account the impact of lighting on living things (human beings, animals, plants) the minucipality is acting to its best.

-The City of Geneva exploits the potential of solar energy to the full: solar thermal power plants, solar photovoltaic power plants which produce local renewable electricity and hybrid solar panels which produce both heat and electricity.
+The City of Geneva exploits all the potential of solar energy: solar thermal power stations, photovoltaic solar power plants which produce renewable and local electricity or hybrid solar panels, which produce both heat and electricity.

 The City of Geneva implements various actions to achieve water use savings.
 Management of water is effective at different levels : water consumption of fountains, irrigation water or even swimming pools and sports centres of the City of Geneva.